oleglukin/section9/README.md

 The app uses Firebase as its data storage.
 This is probably not the best choise.
 Being a realtime NoSQL database it is good for mobile apps.
 However probably not for analytics applications.
 It lacks features of relational databases, limited indexing, no aggregation.

 ## Things to improve
+- Add more resolvers to access data in different ways according to user requirements
 - Support other data sources, e.g. relational databases, other NoSQL databases, REST APIs.
 - Add mutations if clients need to modify data